manumendiolar/IMPIT_shiny/helpfiles/source_data_help.md

-Source data should be stored as a `CSV` format with two columns and header.
+Source data should be stored as a `CSV` format with four columns and header.

-* The first column is for the time variable (could be year, month, day, etc.).
-The format should be YYYY-MM-DD.
+* The first three columns are for the year, month and day of the time variable, respectively.
-* The second column for the environmental signal.
+* The last column is for the environmental signal.
 * Please note that missing values are not allowed and space in header's names is not allowed either (e.g., use 'soi_monthly' instead of 'soi monthly').

 ***